Ranger Award: Origins

 The first Ranger Medal was issued between 1946 and 1949 as part of the BSA's Explorer Scout Program.
 Although the Ranger program was officially discontinued in 1949, Explorer Scouts could continue work on the Ranger Award until 1951.
 A total of 2,782 Explorers earned the original Ranger Award between 1944 and 1951.

 The Ranger Award was re-introduced by the BSA in 1998 as part of the new Venturing program.
 Adam Snyder of Waukegan, Illinois was the first Venturer to earn the Ranger Award in 1999.

-For Leaders
+Training

-Scout Leaders interested in the Ranger award can take Powder Horn.
+Scout leaders and youth interested in learning about the Ranger Award had the opportunity to take the Powder Horn high adventure training course.
+The course was discontinued in 2024.